DvMr312/DvMr312/README.md

 ---

 ### 🔭 About Me
-I'm Dovan a young pentester learning ethical hacking with a goal to explore cybersecurity.
-Currently working with **Kali Linux**, diving deeper into network security, penetration testing, and vulnerability assessments.
-I aim to become an expert in the field of cybersecurity.
+Hello there 👋
+I’m Dovan, a junior penetration tester training in ethical hacking and defensive security.
+I work with Kali Linux and a variety of security tools to perform vulnerability assessments, penetration tests and network security analysis.
+I enjoy hands-on problem solving, learning attack and defense techniques, and documenting clear remediation recommendations.

 Fun Facts:
 - I enjoy shooting sports and traveling 🎯🛫,